-"The Bewitched Princess," a tale from Poland collected in West Virginia, in Musick's Green Hills of Magic.
+"The Bewitched Princess," a tale from Poland collected in West Virginia.
+In Ruth Ann Musick.
+Green Hills of Magic.
 1970.
 Rpt.
 Parsons, WV: McClain, 1989.
 A princess is able to do what her husband and mother-in-law cannotbuild a bridge that hangs from one hair (like Molly Whuppie's), which then drowns the rich landowner who "made improper advances" at her wedding (p.
 138).

 "The Little Girl and the Giant."
 In Leonard Roberts.
 South From Hell-fer-Sartin': Kentucky Mountain Folk Tales.
 U of KY Press, 1955.
 Rpt.
 Berea, KY: The Council of the Southern Mountains, 1964.
 A little girl, who is warned by her mother to watch out for a giant, is taken away in his pocket and made to cook dead men for the giant's supper.
 Her mother follows a bird to find the girl and both escape.
 When the giant chases them, they send him to the spring for a drink, where he drinks so much water "that he busted."
 The giant says "Fee fie, foe, fum," etc. as in "Jack and the Bean Tree."
-Roberts' notes cite type 327, The Children and the Ogre.
+Roberts' notes cite tale type 327, The Children and the Ogre.
 May 1950 is the date given for this tale (with the teller unidentified) in Box 49, the Leonard Ward Roberts Collection, Berea College.

 "Jack and the Miller's Daughter" contains the motif (number H1023.2.0.1) of filling the sieve with moss to carry water.
 When their mother sends them on this errand, Will and Tom ignore the little bird's advice and throw rocks at it, while Jack feeds the bird, which gives him wing feathers and enables him to fly across the flooded river.
 When Will and Tom arrive at the rich miller's house, Jack is already finely dressed in residence there, having won the contest for the miller's daughter's hand by being the first one to cross the river.
 Will and Tom run off "because they couldn't stand to think that they had been beaten by their youngest brother whom they had called a fool."
 In Leonard Roberts.
 South From Hell-fer-Sartin': Kentucky Mountain Folk Tales.
 U of KY Press, 1955.
 Rpt.
 Berea, KY: The Council of the Southern Mountains, 1964, pp. 86-88.
 Roberts notes that he had seen no complete parallel to this tale from a Kentucky teenager who learned tales from an old woman who seemed to have northern European sources, and no complete parallels to a similar Norse tale in which boys compete for a king's daughter.

 Jacobs, Joseph.
 "Molly Whuppie."
 English Fairy Tales.
 3rd ed.
 1898.
 Rpt.
 New York: Dover, 1967. pp.125-30.
 Jacobs' source notes acknowledge that the tale is "originally Celtic" and he changed the name Mally to Molly.
-Reprinted online at Rick Walton, Children's Author: Classic Tales and Fables.
 This version is brief and quite blunt in telling that Molly's parents send the three girls into the woods because they are too poor to feed them, the giant beats his girls to death and is tricked into battering his wife inside a sack, and Molly is sent to steal the giant's sword, purse, and ring.
 The giant survives, however, and the end simply says Molly never sees him again.
 Jacobs' source was Folk-Lore Journal, vol. 2, no. 3 (March 1884), pp. 68-71, where the heroine's name was Mally Whuppie.

 Molly Whuppie.
 The excellent web site Sur La Lune Fairy Tales reprints Jacobs' version in the section "Tales Similar to Hansel and Gretel."
 Maria Tatar also groups this tale with "Hansel and Gretel" variants in The Classic Fairy Tales.
 A Norton Critical Edition.
 New York: W. W. Norton, 1999.
 For a college student's comparison, see "Mutsmag" vs. "Hansel and Gretel."